Landlords Guide

 Services Available

-We recognise that different people have different needs and we offer two levels of service - Tenant Introduction Only service and Full Management Service.
+We recognise that different people have different needs and we offer three levels of service - Full Management, Rent Collection or Tenant Introduction only.
 Before any option is chosen, we would recommend that you consider all the implications or situations that may arise beforehand, so that the right decision can be made.
 For example, if you live outside the area or do not have enough time to deal with the day-to-day issues that will arise from renting property, our management service might be more suitable.
-You can be assured that whatever choice you make, we will provide the same level of professionalism and service that our reputation has been built upon over the many years.
+You can be assured that whatever your choice, we will provide the same level of professionalism and service that our reputation has been built upon over the many years.

 Rent Collection

-In addition to Tenant Introduction and Rent Collection we will;
+In addition to all the services mentioned in the Tenant Introduction only service, we will;

 Peace of Mind